liongliong/SAP/README.md

 SAP consists of three steps:

 **Malicious Anchor Identification.**
-SAP identifies retained visual tokens that are both highly attended and semantically deviated from a safety-aligned direction.
+First, retained visual tokens are ranked by both their attention strength and semantic deviation from a safety-aligned direction, allowing malicious anchors to be localized during generation.

 **Benign Token Restoration.**
-SAP restores pruned benign tokens from the background to rebuild the safety buffer removed by standard pruning.
+Next, a small number of pruned background tokens are restored to rebuild the benign safety buffer removed by standard pruning.

 **Attention Reallocation.**
-SAP reallocates excessive attention from malicious anchors to restored benign tokens, reducing the dominance of harmful visual semantics during generation.
+Finally, excessive attention on malicious anchors is redirected to the restored benign tokens, reducing the dominance of harmful visual semantics during generation.

 ---